VinayChaurasiyaA/VinayChaurasiyaA/README.md

 - 👀 I’m interested in so many things.
 - 🌱 I’m currently learning Java DSA
 - 💞️ I’m looking to collaborate on some open sources
-- 📫 How to reach me mail me!
+- 📫 How to reach me?
+- vinaychaurasiya73@gmail.com
+- mail me!

 <!---
 VinayChaurasiyaA/VinayChaurasiyaA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.